Drawing up a Partnership Contract

 Finally, when the development team encounters technical difficulties, they are disappointed by your lack of technical expertise.
 And yes, you haven't been up to date for many years now that you've become an expert in the art of using sticky notes.

-Whether it is for an internal mission in your company or at a client's, your intervention mandate is plagued by an ocean of ambiguities.
+Whether it is for an internal mission in your company or at a customer's, your intervention mandate is plagued by an ocean of ambiguities.

 Too many innuendoes and implicit elements create all the tensions that you observe and that make you live through difficult days.